jackghg/qptest/README.md

 - Run as root:
 `sudo ./qptest`
 - On the first time you run qptest, click the 'First Run Setup' button and restart the modem/device.
+## Warnings
+- Qptest could conflict with others modem managers
+- The 'First Run Setup' function can change some modem settings